graphile/crystal/README.md

 * * *

+## Roadmap
+In the future, things PostGraphQL will be able to do will include:

+- Authentication using PostgreSQL roles.
+- Whitelisted queries in production.
+- Subscriptions using the PostgreSQL notify feature.

 ## Evaluating PostGraphQL For Your Project
 Hopefully you’ve been convinced that PostGraphQL serves an awesome GraphQL API, but now let’s take a more critical look at whether or not you should adopt PostGraphQL for your project.